-During the first 10 days of October 2016 Hurricane Matthew made its way across the Atlantic ocean destroying Haiti and an making an eyewall landfall in the Bahamas before continuing as a Category 4 storm up the Atlantic Coast.
+During the first 10 days of October 2016, Hurricane Matthew made its way across the Atlantic ocean destroying Haiti and making an eyewall landfall in the Bahamas before continuing as a Category 4 storm up the Atlantic Coast.
 We tracked along parallel with the storm, but inland, finally catching the eyewall of a weaker storm in Charleston, South Carolina.
-Damage was done along Florida’s east coast as the eye of the storm stayed just off shore and the western storm bands pelted the coastline.
+The damage was done along Florida’s east coast as the eye of the storm stayed just offshore and the western storm bands pelted the coastline.

 We offer diagnostic services with the use of multiple different disciplines and outside help as appropriate.

 Listed below are some of the advantages of using:

 FLIR Thermal Imaging technology: